chaseofthejungle/intro-to-reactjs/README.md

 # Intro to ReactJS

 **Definition/Overview:** ReactJS was developed by Facebook (now *Meta*) as a client-side JavaScript (JS) library.
-It is utilized by developers to build single-page apps and customize interactive user interfaces (UIs) via highly reusable and flexible web components.
+It is utilized by developers to build *single-page apps* and customize interactive user interfaces (UIs) via highly reusable and flexible web *components*.
 The relatively light learning curve (in comparison to a heavier JS framework, such as AngularJS) of ReactJS assists in optimizing UIs and their associated User Experience (UX) potential.

 ReactJS also utilizes a JavaScription syntax extension known as JavaScript XML, or 'JSX'.
 It combines JS and HTML scripting within individual files.